 The studies have also demonstrated that estrogen alone does not affect cognitive function either positively or negatively.
 However, Bioidentical estrogens have known benefits on the brain including improved blood flow and the stimulation of serotonin and norepinephrine, which can impact the nerve cell function and mood.

-At Renewed Vitality in Las Colinas and in Dallas, we ONLY prescribe Bioidentical hormones.
+At the offices of Leigh Ann Scott, M.D., we ONLY prescribe Bioidentical hormones.
 Our goal is to help you reach your optimum health by treating you both safely and individually.